resgateio/resgate/README.md

 ### Service (Node.js)

 Because of the simplicity of the RES-Service protocol, a service can be created without the need of a library.
 We can just subscribe and publish directly to the NATS server.
+The example below uses Node.js, but [all kinds of languages](https://nats.io/download/) are supported.

 Create an empty folder and install the *nats* client: